AfidAzwad/Auction-site-Django-Tailwind/README.md

          username : azwad/ireen/kashem
          password : 12345678Ab@

-      Admin can also login with provided system and can go to administration page.
-But superuser informations can't be provided.
+      Admin can also login with designed login system and can go to administration page.
+But superuser informations can't be provided for security reasons.

       Tech used : Django, Tailwind CSS, EmailJs, SweetAlertJs, PostgreSql, Cloudinary, Heroku